 9. Scoring Report Options

 Make your selection for options to appear on your report.
 Check Print Quality Point Team Totals to use quality points instead of regular scoring if you wish to more accurately compare large and small teams in the same meet.
+Learn more about Quality Points.
+Note that this only works if you have Score Teams selected in the Team or Individual section above (see #2).

 10. Show How Many Team/Individuals will show on reports